It’s tough out there. But the pressure has changed.

 - Lacks an emotional component to nurture culture and camaraderie

-8. Role-Playing
+8. Role-playing

 Like simulations, role-playing is an effective training technique, placing employees in real-world scenarios to practice handling situations.